Background and purpose

-Maybourne Hotels Limited (company no: 3669284) manages Claridge's, The Connaught, The Berkeley, The Maybourne Beverly Hills and The Maybourne Riviera – five of the most renowned hotels in the world, which altogether trade under the name of Maybourne Hotel Group.
+Maybourne Hotels Limited (company no: 3669284) manages Claridge's, The Connaught, The Berkeley, The Maybourne Beverly Hills, The Maybourne Riviera and The Emory – six of the most renowned hotels in the world, which altogether trade under the name of Maybourne.

 Our hotels have histories that stretch back over a century.
 And, while each one retains its timeless appeal and individual nature, we are committed to ensuring they are always in tune with the wants and wishes of today’s discerning guests.